top of page

 In depth-oriented therapy, we ask:

-As understanding deepens, defences soften.
+As understanding deepens, defenses soften.
 Symptoms often recede not because they were pushed away, but because they are no longer needed.

 Change That Doesn’t Abandon the Self